 When an oil spill occurs, natural resources like fish, birds, and marshes may be damaged or destroyed.
-A natural resource damage assessment (or “NRDA”) is a process focused on figuring out what those injuries are, coming up with a plan to repair those injuries, and then fixing them.
+A natural resource damage assessment (or “NRDA”) is a process focused on figuring out what those injuries are, coming up with a plan to repair those injuries, and then addressing them.
 This includes compensating the public for the lack of access to the resources while unusable (e.g., no recreational fishing or beach access).
 The NRDA process resulting from the Deepwater Horizon oil spill is managed by a group of federal and state representatives called ‘trustees.’

 Deepwater Horizon Damage Assessment